Was man so alles lernt; Südtiroler Rückhalt für die moderne Welt (All the Things one Learns)

 The Education of Women in early-modern Germany

-In this 1989 Edwin Mellen Press volume Petschauer describes the access of girls and women to and experiences with public and private schools from Martin Luther's 1517 recommendation that all girls be included in public schools to widespread public education two centuries later.
-In addition to public schools in almost every village and town, private schools flourished especially in the 18th-century Germanies.
-The usual conception in educational literature that public schools did not start up in those lands until that century is here finally put to rest; as is the perception that Rousseau had a major influence on the beginning of German elementary education.
+In this 1989 Edwin Mellen Press volume, Petschauer describes girls' and women's access to and experience with public and private schools.
+Martin Luther in 1517 recommended that all girls be included in public schools which led to widespread public education of girls and women two centuries later.
+In addition to public schools in almost every village and town, private schools flourished especially in the 18th-century German states.
+The usual conception in educational literature that public schools did not start up in those lands and Austria until that century is here finally put to rest; as is the perception that Rousseau had a major influence on the beginning of German elementary education.